-Work progresses on this uniquely challenging site with completion due around Easter 2017.
+Work progresses on this uniquely challenging site with completion due in late 2016.
 The very energy-efficient structure uses highly-insulated SIP panels, prefabricated to minimise transport of materials.
 The cladding is Scottish larch, charred by the contractor using a variation of the traditional Japanese shou sugi ban technique to achieve a naturally varied rich colour and improved durability.
 The house will be completely off-grid, with its own water supply, sewage treatment and electrical system, all designed to minimise energy use.

 The modular form of the house, made up of three simple, pitched-roofed volumes, reduces the apparent scale and the height of the roofs and allows sections to be isolated and left unheated when not required.
 The scale of the individual sections relates to that of the small buildings and shelters that have stood on the peninsula in the past, the ruins of which still remain.
 The design does not try to copy the style of existing buildings in the area but its straightforward use of local stone and timber and simple forms are common with the traditional croft houses and agricultural buildings of the Highlands.